NithyaManoj22/ML-MNIST/README.md

 * To update Tensorflow to latest: ```conda install -c conda-forge tensorflow```.
 Use ```conda install -c derickl coremltools``` to install coremltools seems not be able to force to use a lower version of tensorflow.

+* Currently as of July 2018, coremltools only supports Keras 2.1.3 (no later version like 2.2.2), and Tensorflow up to 1.5.0 (no newer version like 1.10).
+And it also only support `channel_last` as its data format.
+Edit keras.json located at ```$HOME/.keras/keras.json``` to change the default data format.

 Note:
 ```
 WARNING:root:Keras version 2.2.0 detected.
 Last version known to be fully compatible of Keras is 2.1.3 .